alexlobera/leanjs_OLD_NX/src/pages/react/react-forms-controlled-and-uncontrolled-components.md

 ## Form library <a name="form-library"></a>

 We recommend you to use an external **library to implement forms in React**.
-The library we recommend at ReactJS Academy and we use at [LeanJS](https://leanjs.com/) with our client work is [Final Form](https://github.com/final-form/react-final-form).
+The library we recommend at React GraphQL Academy and we use at [LeanJS](https://leanjs.com/) with our client work is [Final Form](https://github.com/final-form/react-final-form).
 The reasons we recommend Final Form over other libraries are:

 - Very small.
 Almost half of the size of Formik or 5 times smaller than Redux Form at the time of this article.
 - Pure JavaScript, no dependencies with other libraries